jinocencio-solvd/HospitalApp/README.md

 ### Task

 Requirements

 - Create one Json file for at least 5 classes from the hierarchy.
+    - `com/laba/utils/json/JacksonUtil.java` implements `dbMapToJson()` to create a Json file that represents all classes in the hospital db.
+In the `main` method, a demo is provided that generates a json representation of a patient with medical records which is exported to the export folder.
 - Add Jackson’s annotation to the hierarchy.
 Date, List, and complex objects should be covered.
+    - Jackson annotations are included for each model in the `models` package. `utils/json/DateAdapterJSON.java` adapts `java.sql.Date` and `utils/json/TimeAdapterJSON.java` adapts `java.sql.time` types for Jackson annotations. `Patient` has a field for a list of complex object `MedicalRecord`s and is annotated.
 - Parse JSON using Jackson.
+    - `com/laba/utils/json/JacksonUtil.java` implements `fromJsonString()` which deserializes a Json string into an object.
+This method is tested in  `testFromJsonString()` in the associated test class.

 ## Iter-3